gabevanmetre/DadLauncher/README.md

     Place archives in the designated archive directory, using the proper naming convention.

-    In GameLaunch.ps1, the path to your archives will need to be substituted:

-    Line 9:     $archive                  = "D:\Games\Archives\$gameName"
-    Line 469:   $archivePathBat = Get-ChildItem -Path "D:\\Games\\Archives" -Filter "$gameName*.bat"
-    Line 470:   $archivePath7z = Get-ChildItem -Path "D:\\Games\\Archives" -Filter "$gameName*.7z"

-    This path will need to be changed to your games install path:

-    Line 310:   $exePath = $exePath -replace [regex]::Escape("D:\Games\PC\"), $global:DefaultInstallPath
+    Before compiling:

+    Define your paths (Line 811)
+    For now, the script logic assumes a Shortcut target path "D:\Games\PC\GameName\target.exe" and replaces the "D:\Games\PC\" with your desired path.
+    This is kind of stupid though so I will "eventually" change this logic "later".
+    TODO: Stop using shortcuts to make it easier on everyone
+    TODO: Just scan the registry for 7z and 7zG
+    My archive folder structure is D:\Games\Archives\GameName\GameName [1.2.3].7z
+    TODO: Let the user set their archive top path in the settings This assumes playnite is set as a portable install, you may need to change these paths slightly if yours isn't
+    TOOD: Just check both paths

     Run the game from Playnite — the script will guide you through any required installation or updates.

-To enable debug output:

-    Open GameLaunch.bat in a text editor
-    Uncomment (remove REM from) the debug line to display the PowerShell window

 <h3>📬 Notes</h3>

-    I made this script for my convenience, changes to this script are solely for myself.
+    Ultimately, I made this script for my convenience, changes to this script are solely for myself.
-    You are free to use and edit this script as you wish, and feedback is appreciated.
+    However, You are free to use and edit this script as you wish, and feedback is appreciated.